 So is perjury.
 So is calling out F.B.I. agents under false pretenses.

 Isn't it obvious?
 I think what we're seeing here is an example of a culture for whom daytime talk shows and tabloid headlines have become a reality against which they measure their lives.
 A culture so obsessed by the media and a chance for self-dramatization that they'll do anything in order to gain a ...

 Almost every episode ends with a fade to black and the words "Executive Producer Chris Carter."
 At the end of the episode "D.P.O.," a character is flipping through channels on television, and stops on one showing Carter's credit.
 At the end of the episode "Post-Modern Prometheus", the final shot of Mulder and Scully turns into a comic-book frame, and a hand flips the comic book shut to reveal the book end cover with Carter's credit.
 See more

-Written by Bob Stone
+Written by Marc Cohn